chaksseu/PicassoGen/README.md

 1. **Prepare a text prompt**:
     - You need a text prompt that describes the image you want to generate.
 For example:
       ```
-      Draw two airplanes at the bottom and two UFOs at the top
+      "Draw one panda on the left side and 2 mokeys on the right side."
       ```

 2. **Run the main script**:
     ```bash
-    python main.py --prompt "Draw two airplanes at the bottom and two UFOs at the top"
+    python main.py --prompt "Draw one panda on the left side and 2 mokeys on the right side."
     ```

 3. **Generated files**: